 The ride-sharing service Grab bought out Uber in the Philippines and is a great way to get around the city.
 The drivers’ regulations are stringent, and the price is determined by the app itself before the ride.

-Scams are widespread in the Philippines and often target travelers, but as long as you pay attention to your surroundings, you can avoid becoming a victim of a crime.
-Here are the top scams to watch out for:
+Locals tell us that scams are widespread in the Philippines and often target travelers.
+However, our trip planners note that as long as you pay attention to your surroundings, you can avoid becoming a victim of a crime.
+They say these are a couple of popular scams to look out for:

-You should be all set if you are up to date on routine vaccinations.
-The CDC recommends all travelers heading to the Philippines should also be covered for hepatitis A and typhoid.
-Based on how long you are staying, however, or if you plan to explore the rural areas, the CDC recommends additional vaccines.
+Based on how long you are staying, however, or if you plan to explore the rural areas, the CDC recommends additional vaccines like cholera and rabies.